villagedefrance/OpenCart-Overclocked/README.md

 - Updated AddThis script on product pages, to 300 instead of 250.
 - Extended Site Map page.
 - Improved Captcha.
+- ...

 Modules:
 - All modules have new features.
 - All modules have "Save and Continue" feature.
 - Module eBay Display reworked, added language definitions.
 - Added a Tag Cloud module, random or by number of tags, multi-store, compatible with search.
+- ...

 Bug Fixes:
 - Complete rework of Profile/Recurring Profile !
 - All updates up to v1.5.6.4 applied.
 - Fixed many more bugs and typos.
+- ...

+TODO:
+I am currently modifying all files again, to be strictly in accordance with the Opencart Coding Rules.

 -------------------------------------------